 The CFO of a growth company is tasked with laying out the financial pathway to support its growth objectives.
 This involves fundraising, capital allocation and reporting, but nowadays the role is much broader.
-Criticaleye’s Jacob Ambrose Willson spoke to Salar Farzad, Chief Finance and Operating Officer at Gleeds, about the nature of the role, in the latest instalment of Critcaleye's CFO Interview Series.
+Criticaleye’s Jacob Ambrose Willson speaks to Salar Farzad, Chief Finance and Operating Officer at Gleeds, about the nature of the role, in the latest instalment of Critcaleye's CFO Interview Series.

 The chief financial officer is no longer just the leader of the finance function in a given organisation.
 Senior Editor Jacob Ambrose Willson explores the expanding of the CFO in this Community Update article following Criticaleye’s recent CFO Retreat.